nginx-architects/njs-examples/module16.rst

 Converting response body characters to lower case [http/response/to_lower_case]
 ===============================================================================

+NGINX Javascript now provides a `js_body_filter` directive to modify the response body before returning it to the client.
+In this example, we just convert the body text to lower case.

 **Step 1:** Use the following commands to start your NGINX container with this lab's files:

 .. code-block:: shell